Fork Photo Holder Base

-I did want to share with you how to make an alternate base for that Fork Photo Holder.
-So, if you will give me a few minutes, I’ll show you how to do that.
+I want to share with you how to make an alternate base for that Fork Photo Holder you see above.
+If you will give me a few minutes, I’ll show you how to do that.

 Fork (.25 each from Goodwill)